 - Details

-- Written by: Luca Jakob
+- Written by: Luke Jakob

 Young people should learn early on to act in a reflective and responsible manner.
 Critical thinking must therefore not be an optional educational goal, but must become the core of modern education policy in order to prepare future generations for the complex challenges of the future.